-Cash as presented on the balance sheet and statement of cash flows comprises the cash balance held with the National Australia Bank.
+Cash as presented on the balance sheet and statement of cash flows comprises the cash balance held at the bank.

 (g) Receivables

 Receivables are initially recognised at fair value and subsequently measured at amortised cost, less any provision for impairment.